matinathomaidou/ml_prototype/README.md

 and other open source tools used in this project.
 Our interest is not in building websites or web site applications but we occassionally need to have front end user input.

+This project can be hosted on AWS,  Azure,  Softlayer, or any cloud provider.
+This is not a static web site.